HP Savannah Cat Info

-In short, if and when a breeder tells you the % of Their Savannah Cat, It is not necessarily accurate, only, and unless, their serval is bred directly with a domestic cat.
+In short, if and when a breeder tells you the % of Their Savannah Cat or kittens, It is not necessarily accurate, it is their estimation and is only factual if the cat or kittens are a product of a serval being bred directly with a domestic cat.

-When a serval is bred to a domestic cat, the kittens from this breeding are 50% serval – half of the genes come from the serval parent and half of the genes come from the domestic cat parent.
-This is the only breeding where the serval percentage is known.
+When a serval is bred to a domestic cat, the kittens from this breeding are 50% serval and 50% domestic cat – half of the genes come from the serval parent and half of the genes come from the domestic cat parent.
+This is the only breeding where the serval percentage is actually known.

 What is a "HP" Savannah Cat?

-A HP (high percentage) Savannah is considered to be the authentication of the "highest" amount of wild African Serval blood in a Savannah.
+A HP (high percentage) Savannah is considered to be the authentication of the "highest" amount of wild African Serval blood that can be found in a Savannah cat.

 The highest percentage of Wild blood is found in the F1 Savannah and secondly, the F2 Savannah.

-The term "HP Savannah" used in breeding is mainly focused on the F1 and F2 Generations.
+The term "HP Savannah" used in breeding is mainly focused on the F1, F2 (and HP F3) Generations.

 Here is where the term "HP Savannah" starts to be used.